bonsai-rx/cmt/README.md

 # CMT.NET
-CMT.NET is a managed wrapper to the award-winning object tracking CMT algorithm.
+CMT.NET is a managed wrapper to the CMT algorithm for visual object tracking.
+This is a managed C++ build of CppMT, developed by Georg Nebehay.
+Details about the original algorithm can be found on the project page.
+The implementation in this repository runs on Windows x86 and x64.